Elisa Mevius

-Elisa Mevius (born 23 April 2004) is a German college basketball player for the Oregon Ducks of the Big Ten Conference.
-She previously played for the Siena Saints.
-She represented Germany at the 2024 Summer Olympics in the 3x3 event and won a gold medal.
+Elisa Mevius (born 23 April 2004) is a German college basketball player for the Green Bay Phoenix of the Horizon League.
+She previously played for the Siena Saints and the Oregon Ducks.
+She represented Germany at the 2024 Summer Olympics in the 3x3 event and won Germany’s first ever gold medal in the event.

 Early life

 Mevius was born in Rendsburg, Germany to Antje and Leo Mevius.
 She started playing basketball at an early age in a local club founded by her parents.
 In 2019, she moved to the part-time basketball boarding school in Grünberg in central Hesse and from then on played for the Bender Baskets Grünberg in the 2nd Bundesliga and a central Hesse team in the Women's Junior Basketball Bundesliga.

 College career

 Siena

 Mevius played for the Siena Saints from 2022 to 2024.
 In March 2024, Mevius entered the transfer portal.

 Oregon

 On 27 March 2024, Mevius committed to the Oregon Ducks.
 Mevius's junior season ended prematurely due to a hand injury sustained in February 2025.
 During her junior season, she played in 28 games, starting in 19 of them, and averaged 6.6 points, 3.0 assists, 2.9 rebounds, and 1.6 steals per game.